lloyd/lloyd.io/_posts/2011-08-01-applying-gitflow.md

 at the same time it must be stable and available for those who have started using it.
 This post describes how we'll resolve this dilemma.

-**NOTE:**  Some of the hostnames mentioned in this post might not be live yet, but they'll be up RSN.

 ## Goals